Table of Contents

+As a health professional who strives to model optimum health for her patients, why was it so hard for me to implement healthy habits into my own daily life?
 I spent years unsuccessfully trying to lose weight.
 Forty unhealthy, uncomfortable pounds had crept up on me over time.
 But, hard as I tried, or thought I tried, the excess weight stayed with me.
+Like most adults, I knew what to do.
+My problem was getting myself to actually do it.

+I had a general idea of what it meant to “be healthy”.
 In other words, I tried to eat vegetables and lean proteins, and generally avoid what I considered “unhealthy foods”.
 As a pharmacist, I probably understand medical issues and the complex science behind them better than most.
-I was aware that factors like childbirth, decreased metabolism and increased life stress contributed to my weight gain.
+I was aware that factors like childbirth, decreased metabolism, and increased life stress contributed to my weight gain.
 However, I also knew I ate my emotions rather than deal with them, and, as a working mom, did not regularly make time to practice the healthy lifestyle habits I preached to my patients.

 This year, I made a decision to commit to make time for myself.
-In the past, I put family, work and friends first, as many of us do.
+In the past, I put family, work, and friends first, as many of us do.
 After all, we each have a finite amount of time and emotional energy, so we tend to prioritize the needs of others over our own.

 I needed to make a life change when it came to me and to my health.
 Everything I did to take care of others was important, but I could no longer put myself last.
 How could I pour into them from an empty cup?
-I felt I could be a better wife, mother, pharmacist and friend if I were in better health. (article continues after ad)
+I felt I could be a better wife, mother, pharmacist and friend if I were in better health.

 A friend of mine, Dr. Kent Zieser, shared his personal life-transformation with me.
 He told me he learned how to live a really healthy life, and, as a result, shed almost 120 lbs (WOW!!).
 He opened my eyes to the fact that true optimal health is possible with simple lifestyle changes.